dmuiruri/inference/README.md

 The goal is to capture the traffic remotely( VM and Container) and the files can be analyzed locally.
-When recording the pcap file `tshark -i wlan0 -w capture-output.pcap` may require the output file to be created somewhere else other than the user directory.
+When recording the pcap file `tshark -i ens3 -w capture-output.pcap` may require the output file to be created somewhere else other than the user directory and the file contains the right permissions to facilitate `scp` of the file to a local machine.

 There is a good [tutorial](https://opensource.com/article/20/1/wireshark-linux-tshark)